 Vera appeared in the films ‘We’ll Meet Again’ and ‘Rhythm Serenade’ in 1943….
 During the War she also toured Egypt, India and Burma, giving concerts as a member of the Entertainments National Service Association….

 After the War the family moved to Finchley, North London….
-It was the early 1960s that they relocated to Ditchling in East Sussex – and is where Vera still resides today….
+It was the early 1960s that they relocated to Ditchling in East Sussex – and is where Vera lived for the rest of her life….
 Her husband died in 1998….

 Her popularity continued after the War and then in 1952 her record ‘Auf Wiederseh’n Sweetheart’ became the first release by a British artist to top the US charts – where it stayed for nine weeks….